What is cooing for a baby?

 From three months of age to more than one year old:

-- Babies coo and gurgle with pleasure by three to six months old (while listening to their parent’s voice or listening to music).
+- Babies coo and gurgle with pleasure by 3-6 months old (while listening to their parent’s voice or listening to music).

 - Babies turn towards your voice and other sounds and coo more in response to your voice.
 Encourage cooing by making funny faces or sounds or by blowing on the baby’s belly and laughing.